-G2

-K5

-M2
+G2 K5 M2

 The pipeline applies the following corrections: detector bias, dark, flatfield, cosmic ray removal, and rebins the spectrum according to the wavelength calibration obtained in the afternoon or in the closest succeful HARPS-N ech cal thoAB exposures.
 The drift correction is not done.
 At present the drift is measured and inserted in the fits header, but is not applied to the RV value.
-The user can do that if he/she wishes, by simple subtractionRadial velocity and Julian date correction are calculated in the solar system barycenter reference (based on the Bretagnon & Francou 1988 VSOP87E planetary theory).
-Radial velocity computation is automatically done for all exposure types when a radial velocity value different from 99999 is provided by the TARG RV parameter.
-Conversely, RV calculation can be turned off by entering "99999".
+The user can do tha if he/she wishes, by simple subtractionRadial velocity and Julian date correction are calculated in the solar system barycenter reference (based on the Bretagnon & Francou 1988 VSOP87E planetary theory).
+Radial velocity computation is automatically done for all exposure types when a radial velocity value is provided by the TARG RV parameter.
 The RV must be provided with an accuracy better than 1-2 km/s.
 For more details about the pipeline (Data Reduction Software, DRS) please, refer to the DRS user manual.
 For pipeline execution times see section 5.4.1.

-4.2 Simultaneous Fabry Perot reference method
+3.2 Simultaneous Fabry Perot reference method